 - Your passport must be current for 6 months past the date you return from the trip.

 - Please wait to purchase airfare until you receive a flight information sheet after the deposit deadline passes.

 - The dress code for visiting with institutions is business casual.
 As we travel, we are ambassadors not only of the United States, but also Concordia, therefore the necessity to present ourselves in a professional manner.

 There are 2 mandatory meetings (on campus or via WebEx)

 - Approximately one month after return: Post trip reflection, specific date TBD

 - Online registration filled out by May 25, 2018

 - Assumption of Risk, Release and Participation Agreement (after registration)

 - Health and Safety Information Form (collects emergency contact information and health insurance information) (after registration)

-All required paperwork will be distributed at the pre-trip meeting or through email.
+Complete all required paperwork in your study abroad applicant home page.
 We look forward to visiting with you and helping you sign up for this trip!
 Feel free to contact either Professor or the C.A.L.L.
 Center if you have any questions about the process or the trip.